 - Actiq – lozenge or lollipop

-- Subsys – mouth spray
+- Subsys – a mouth spray

-Fentanyl Dependence and Addiction
+Fentanyl Abuse and Addiction

-Signs that can suggest a fentanyl addiction:
+Signs that can suggest a Fentanyl addiction:

 - Increasing sleep disturbance